 - Computer labs operate on limited hours and the number of concurrent students allowed in the labs is reduced by configuring computers to allow for physical distancing.
 Some campus computer labs may be closed.
 Shared responsibilities are enacted for keeping equipment disinfected before, during and after each use.

 CIT continues to provide limited support to productions and events on campus as they are scheduled.
 Service operations for events are reduced so that they can occur safely, with appropriate social distancing and minimal equipment contact (for instance, events that require multiple technicians and support staff in an operations area have reduced services).
 Additionally, fewer event staff are allocated to each activity.
 Please consult the CPT team of CIT to discuss and arrange for event needs well in advance of any scheduled activity.

 Calvin Career Center

-Career advising appointments will continue in virtual format or with one-on-one meetings in line with social distancing guidelines.
+Career advising appointments continue in virtual format or with one-on-one meetings in line with social distancing guidelines.

-On-campus recruiting and company information sessions will continue through a mix of virtual and in-person formats as determined by employers’ availability and willingness to travel.
+On-campus recruiting and company information sessions continue through a mix of virtual and in-person formats as determined by employers’ availability and willingness to travel.
 Staff will provide students with resources for optimizing and gaining from engagement in virtual platforms.

-Workshops and seminars will continue through a mix of virtual and in-person formats.
+Workshops and seminars continue through a mix of virtual and in-person formats.
 Events will be modified on a case-by-case basis, though an option for virtual offerings is recommended across the board.

 Center for Student Success, Intercultural Student Development Office